World on track to reach the 90-90-90 targets for HIV treatment by 2020

 Although the world is making progress, there is still a way to go towards these targets based on current statistics especially for certain countries.
 In 2016, of those living with HIV in the world, 70% knew their current status, 77% were getting treatment for the condition and quite an impressive 82% of people were virally suppressed.
 Some places that are doing particularly well and have reached the 90-90-90 target set by UNAIDS in quicker than expected timing are Cambodia and Botswana.

-Even if a lot of money is raised for HIV testing and treatment, political commitment is necessary in making the big difference that is needed.
+Even if lots of money is raised for HIV testing and treatment, political commitment is necessary in making the big difference that is needed.
 For the two regions that have had the least success in the targets, it is down to this matter rather than a lack of funding.

 It should be noted that both Southern and Eastern Africa have made significant progress in reaching their targets, with 66% of suffers knowing their HIV status, 79% of those have the access to the treatment they need and 83% of people receiving that treatment have a level of the disease that is simply undetectable.
 In terms of Eastern and Southern Africa on the whole, this means that 50% with HIV are virally suppressed.